don-tnowe/godot-dictionary-inspector/README.md

 # Dictionary Inspector.

-Exactly what it sounds lke.
+Exactly what it sounds like.
 It edits Dictionaries in the Inspector.

 ![](./images/gif.gif)

-Notable differences from the janky 3.5 inspector:
+Notable differences from the janky 3.5 and 4.X (*but hopefully soon not!!!*) inspector:

 - editable keys (*!!!!!!*)
 - adding entries with one button, never forget to click "Add new k/v pair" again!